5afe/safe/specs/assets_overview/01_main.rst

 Postconditions
 ++++++++++++++

-- "Manage token" screen is opened.
+- "Manage tokens" screen is opened.

 No internet - first time